DataDog/integrations-core/wincrashdetect/README.md

 Get Windows kernel memory usage to create visualizations and monitors in Datadog.

-**Note:** The list of metrics collected by this integration may change between minor Agent versions.
+**Note**: The list of metrics collected by this integration may change between minor Agent versions.
 Such changes may not be mentioned in the Agent's changelog.

 ## Setup